jameshughes89/cs102/src/site/topics/algorithm-analysis/algorithm-analysis.rst

 Asymptotic Growth & Big-O
 =========================

-* Constants are not too important
+* Constants and coefficients are not too important
 * Non dominant terms are not too important
 * The actual growth function is not that important
 * The *asymptotic complexity* is important